 Gift cards for electronic devices

 Because travelers have a tendency to pack light, many of them carry electronic equipment such as iPods, iPads, and e-readers.
-Gift cards for iTunes allow travelers to restock their music supply, while those to Amazon.com and Barnes & Noble (depending on the type of e-reader) allow the recipient to buy reading material for the road.
+Gift cards for iTunes allow travelers to restock their music supply, while those to Amazon.com allow the recipient to buy reading material for the road.

 There are now Groupons available in hundreds of cities across the United States and Canada offering 50 to 90 percent savings on dining, entertainment, and activities.
 Keep your eye on the Groupon deals for your recipient’s hometown or a city you know he or she will be visiting, then splurge on a fun activity or a dining experience.
 Once you buy the Groupon, the recipient generally has a few months to use it.
 Here’s an insider’s tip: Travelers can always use a massage after a long flight, so consider purchasing Groupons for spa services as well.

 If there’s one place with which travelers are intimately familiar, it’s the airport.
-Treat the traveler in your life to a comfortable layover with a membership to an airline’s lounge.
+Treat the traveler in your life to a comfortable layover with a pass to an airline’s lounge.
 These exclusive waiting areas offer several benefits that vary between lounges but often include free alcohol, snacks, wifi, and personalized service from airline employees.
-You buy lounge membership by the airline, not the airport, and while a yearly lounge membership pass generally costs around $450, promotional deals around the holidays offer passes for a limited number of days for much less.
+You buy lounge membership by the airline, not the airport, and while a yearly lounge membership pass generally costs around $450, you can purchase one-day passes on the airline of your choice

 Travel gear gift cards